ied206/Joveler.FileMagician/README.md

 ## License

 - `Joveler.FileMagician` and `libmagic` is licensed under the BSD 2-Clause license.
-- Bundled Windows binary also contains LGPLv2 libiconv.
+- Bundled Windows binary also contains LGPLv2 libgnurx.
 - See [LICENSE](./LICENSE) for details.
 - The logo, [search icon](https://material.io/tools/icons/?icon=search&style=baseline) from the Material Icons, is licensed under Apache 2.0 License.